chinamike65/hugo-tuolesi/content/book3/book3en.md

 The three reasons for the uncertainty of the time ofdeath are: life is uncertain; there are many causes of death; and the body is extremely fragile.

-The life expectancy of people in Jambuvidpa is indeterminate, and it is said in the "Kushi Lun": The north is a thousand years old, and the remaining two and a half are reduced.
+The life expectancy of people in Jambudvipa is indeterminate, and it is said in the "Kushi Lun": The north is a thousand years old, and the remaining two and a half are reduced.
 That is to say, in the four continents, the life expectancy of people on the other three continents is fixed.

 People in the North can live to a thousand years, and there is a regular period; the other two continents have a "half and half reduction" in their lifespan.
 People in the Western Lands can live 500 years; people in the Eastern Isle can live for 250 years.
 These are fixed lifespans.

-Only the people in Jambuvidpa are different, "the last ten years are immeasurable", the initial lifespan is immeasurable years, and at the end of the Five Turbid Ages, ten years old is the longest lifespan, and the lifespan is very, very short.
+Only the people in Jambudvipa are different, "the last ten years are immeasurable", the initial lifespan is immeasurable years, and at the end of the Five Turbid Ages, ten years old is the longest lifespan, and the lifespan is very, very short.

 Not only is the lifespanvery short, the time of death is unknown.